 - Polyps or overgrowths of normal tissue or a mass (that’s usually not cancer)

 - Bladder stones, which are calcium crystals that can lead to infection, inflammation, bleeding, and blockages in the urinary tract

-- Benign prostatic hypertrophy [BPH], non-cancerous enlargement of the prostate gland that most often occurs in men older than age 50.
+- Benign prostatic hypertrophy [BPH], noncancerous enlargement of the prostate gland that most often happens in men older than age 50.
 The prostate wraps around the urethra.
 When it’s enlarged, it presses on the urethra and interferes with normal passage of urine.
 If left untreated, the enlarged prostate can block the urethra completely.

 - Cancer or a tumor of the bladder or prostate gland

 - Scarring and damage caused by frequent urinary tract infections (UTIs)